Multiculturalism and People Seeking Asylum

-The City of Greater Dandenong has a population of approximately 144,000 people from over 150 nations.
-Of these, more than half were born overseas, with 51 per cent from non-English speaking countries.
+The City of Greater Dandenong is the most culturally diverse community in Australia, with residents from 157 birth places and 64% of its population born overseas.
 Many of those who have migrated to the area have origins in parts of the world with recent histories of conflict, violence and displacement.

 Council, as well as community organisations and local business, supports refugees and asylum seekers to help achieve a healthy, active and safe life in this community.
 Council’s approach to supporting the refugee and asylum seeker community involves work in three key areas: